ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 ### Water at the surface

-Precipitation that reaches the surface is defined as incoming precipitation minus canopy evaporation (plus leaf drainage if modelled explicitly).
+Precipitation that reaches the surface is defined as incoming precipitation minus canopy evaporation (plus leaf drainage if modelled explicitly) plus condensation (calculated in abiotic model).
 The water at the surface can follow different trajectories: runoff at the surface, remain at the surface as searchable resource for animals, return to the atmosphere via evaporation, or infiltrate into the soil where it can be taken up by plants or percolate